-If you have a mental health emergency and cannot return to Washington, Clackamas, and Multnomah for treatment, you may go to the nearest hospital emergency room.
+If you have a mental health emergency and cannot return to Clackamas, Multnomah, or Washington Counties for treatment, you may go to the nearest hospital emergency room.
+Your emergency room visit will be covered as long as you are in the United States.
 Do not use the emergency room for non-emergency care.